Yangquan: Flora

 There are 93 families and 437 species of common plants in Yangquan.
 There are more than 160 species of plants that can be used for medicinal purposes, as well as a variety of grain crops, oil crops and vegetable crops.
-There are 941,000 mu of forest in Yangquan, accounting for 13.74% of the total area of the city, and there are 22.05 million green trees; the total timber volume is 550,000 cubic metres.
-There are 1.821 million mu of pasture land in the area, of which more than 90% is usable pasture land.
+There are 941,000 mu (62733 ha) of forest in Yangquan, accounting for 13.74% of the total area of the city, and there are 22.05 million green trees; the total timber volume is 550,000 cubic metres.
+There are 1.821 million mu (121400 ha) of pasture land in the area, of which more than 90% is usable pasture land.

 Fauna

 The wildlife resources in Yangquan are few due to the lack of forests and severe pollution.
 However, there are many insect species in Yangquan, with 831 known forest pests and some beneficial insects.

 Mineral resources

 Yangquan is an important mineral concentration area in China with rich mineral resources and is known as the "hometown of coal and iron".
 There are as many as 52 proven mineral deposits, especially anthracite, pyrite and bauxite, which are famous for their large reserves, high quality and easy mining.

 The geological reserves of coal in the territory are 10.4 billion tonnes, pyrite - 250 million tonnes and bauxite - 227 million tonnes.